Vys999/Stage/README.md

 Optimizing Algorithms for Neural Decoding

-This repository contains the code used for my Bachelor's internship at the Donders Centre for Neuroscience.
+This repository contains the code used for my Bachelor internship at the Donders Centre for Neuroscience.

 Repository structure:
 Raw data: